-Adolph Schauder is one of a number of residents who have played a pivotal role in Port Elizabeth’s development but foremost amongst the Jewish community’s contribition was Adolph Schauder who, despite being an immigrant, was instrumental in the provision of housing for its underclass and poor population.
+Adolph Schauder is one of a number of residents who have played a pivotal role in Port Elizabeth’s development but foremost amongst the Jewish community’s contribution was Adolph Schauder who, despite being an immigrant, was instrumental in the provision of housing for its underclass and poor population.
 More pertinently, what drove this man to see the world through the lens of the needs of the indigent and the needy thereby marking him as the most significant of PE’s Jewish mayors?

 Main picture: Councillor Adolph Schauder turning the first sod of the slum eradication scheme at New Brighton on the 21st November 1937

-In 1923, Schauder, a merchant and industrialist and a partner in the firm, Patlansky Bros and Schauder – was elected to the city council and remained a member for 43 years.
-During March 1937, a national ORT-OZE organization, dedicated to promote retraining and health of central and eastern Europe’s Jews, was established in South Africa at a conference attended by 200 Jewish leaders.
+In 1923, Schauder, by now a merchant and industrialist and a partner in the firm, Patlansky Bros and Schauder, was elected to the city council and remained a member for 43 years.
+During March 1937, a national ORT-OZE organization, dedicated to promoting retraining and health of central and eastern Europe’s Jews, was established in South Africa at a conference attended by 200 Jewish leaders.
 Amongst Schauder’s many senior roles in society, he was elected as President of this organisation.

-On 21st November 1937, Councillor Schauder, Chairman of the Housing and Slum Clearance Committee, turned the first sod of the planned 3000 houses at New Brighton under the Council’s five year plan.
+On 21st November 1937, Councillor Schauder, as Chairman of the Housing and Slum Clearance Committee, turned the first sod of the planned 3000 houses at New Brighton under the Council’s five-year plan.
 The money was borrowed from the Government at a rate of three quarters of a percent.

 On 16th August 1942, Schauder opened the Eastern Province Primary School situated at the seventh milestone on Cape Road.
 It offered hostel facilities for children from outside the city and became the high school for the Chinese community.